General settings of form component

 Validation settings

-The settings in the Validation tab relate directly to the configurable Front-End and Back-End validations for the field, such as required fields, unique data, min/max requirements, custom validations, and custom error messages.
+The settings in the Validation tab relate directly to the configurable front-end and back-end validations for the field, such as required fields, unique data, min/max requirements, custom validations, and custom error messages.

-Following is the general settings in the Validation tab of form components.
+The following are the general settings in the Validation tab of form components.

 Validate On